tvcutsem/lavamoat-demo/README.md

 setup2.js → bundle.js...
-created bundle.js in 30ms
+created bundle.js in 34ms
+bob: staging attack:  no-attack
 alice: writing to log
-bob: reading the log:  [ 'alice' ] log contents:  [ 'alice' ]
+bob: reading the log:  [ 'message from alice' ] log contents:  [ 'message from alice' ]
 ```

-If Bob now tries to run `attack 1` the output will be:
+If Bob now tries to run the `proto-poisoning` attack the output will be:

 ```
-lavamoat-demo % npm run lavamoat 1
+lavamoat-demo % npm run lavamoat proto-poisoning

 > lavamoat
-> npx rollup -c && npx lavamoat bundle.js 1
+> npx rollup -c && npx lavamoat bundle.js proto-poisoning

 setup2.js → bundle.js...
-created bundle.js in 20ms
+created bundle.js in 23ms
+bob: staging attack:  proto-poisoning
-TypeError: Cannot assign to read only property 'push' of 'root.%ArrayPrototype%.push' at set push (LavaMoat/node/kernel:5136:21) at initBob (eval at <anonymous> (eval at makeEvaluate (LavaMoat/node/kernel)), <anonymous>:17:34) at Object.eval (eval at <anonymous> (eval at makeEvaluate (LavaMoat/node/kernel)), <anonymous>:68:13) at Object.internalRequire (LavaMoat/core/kernel:1143:27) ...
+TypeError: Cannot assign to read only property 'push' of 'root.%ArrayPrototype%.push' at set push (LavaMoat/node/kernel:6656:21) at initBob (eval at <anonymous> (eval at makeEvaluate (LavaMoat/node/kernel)), <anonymous>:18:34) at Object.eval (eval at <anonymous> (eval at makeEvaluate (LavaMoat/node/kernel)), <anonymous>:69:13) at Object.internalRequire (LavaMoat/core/kernel:1355:27) ...
 ```

 In other words, the attack fails with a `TypeError` since `Array.prototype` is now immutable.

-Attacks 2, 3 and 4 will also fail under the new setup and when executed in lavamoat.
+All other attacks will also fail under the new setup (setup2.js) and when executed in lavamoat.

 ## misc notes

 We use [rollup](https://rollupjs.org/guide/en/) to compile `setup2.js` into a standard commonjs bundle without JS module syntax before feeding it to lavamoat.

-Trying to run lavamoat directly on `setup2.js` fails, apparently because it cannot deal with import syntax.
-If you know a fix for this, let me know.
-It looks like ESM module support is [on the lavamoat roadmap](https://github.com/LavaMoat/LavaMoat/issues/389#issuecomment-1325226403).
+Trying to run lavamoat directly on `setup2.js` fails, because Lavamoat [cannot yet handle ESM module import syntax](https://lavamoat.github.io/guides/lavamoat-node/).
+ESM module support is [on the lavamoat roadmap](https://github.com/LavaMoat/LavaMoat/issues/389#issuecomment-1325226403).

 ```
 % npx lavamoat setup2.js